Students lead US push for fuller Black history education - WTMJ

 Her letter went from the principal to the superintendent and then began to make headlines, leading to pledges to include fuller Black history courses.

 In the months since Floyd’s killing in Minneapolis, educators say they’ve heard a demand from students for fuller Black history lessons beyond what was already offered.
-And states and lawmakers have passed or begun implementing bills calling for more inclusive instruction.
+Lawmakers and states have passed or begun implementing legislation calling for more inclusive instruction.

 The previous generation of courses focused on cultural awareness.
 What schools found, according to Maurice Hall — the dean of the College of New Jersey’s arts and communications school and a social justice scholar — was that students still had socioeconomic, cultural and racial blind spots.